stevedatelier/Houdini-Simulations/README.md

 #### Using vellum as skin

-Grouped some loops of points around the feet neck head torso etc. -Pin the Grouped points to the animation in the vellum configure cloth node. then run and cache a vellum sim.
+Grouped some loops of points around the desired areas of your model (geometry). -Pin the Grouped points to the animation in the vellum configure cloth node. then run and cache a vellum sim.

 &nbsp;